maihd/maicstyle/README.md

 - Reuse keywords instead of define new: constexpr, __forceinline, alignas, alignof, offsetof, container_of, __vectorcall.

 ## Naming cheatsheet
+This section need a database, because naming is enormous and must have only one meaning.
 - Init/Deinit: for initialization/deinitialization, no return pointer
 - Create/Destroy: create new memory, init/deinit, and return pointer (object)
 - Alloc/Free: actually request memory from system